mootools/mootools-more/README.md

 * Decide if reworking the whole source of all plugins makes you an author ( :P )
 * Revisit branch commits from other users in github that have not made it into master (http://github.com/anutron/mootools-more/network)
 * Update documentation for OverText changes
+* Move demo/tutorials from Clientcide wiki to Mootorial; update links in docs

 ### StyleGuide